jaisharma10/jaisharma10/README.md

 # Hi there!  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="35" height="35">

 Welcome to my Github!
-I am a Graduate student at the Univeristy of Maryland, College Park.
+I am a Graduate student at the University of Maryland, College Park.
 I am pursuing my Master's in Robotics.
 I work on the hardware, electrical and software development of manipulators and autonomous vehicles.
 Here, you will find some of the programming projects I have worked on through coursework and in my spare time.

 ## <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" height="31"> About Me: